gndfjrkfjrk79-creator/aichatbot.github.io/README.md

             "What did the ocean say to the beach?
 Nothing, it just waved! 🌊" ];

         addBot("👋 Hey!
-I'm your AI Helper!\n\n🎮 I specialize in Roblox Studio but can answer ANY question!\n\nAsk about:\n• How to make things in Roblox\n• Science, animals, space\n• Math, history, geography\n• Life advice, study tips\n• Sports, music, art\n• Literally anything!\n\nWhat would you like to know?");
+I'm your AI Chatbot!\n\n🎮 I specialize in Roblox Studio but can answer ANY question!\n\nAsk about:\n• How to make things in Roblox\n• Science, animals, space\n• Math, history, geography\n• Life advice, study tips\n• Sports, music, art\n• Literally anything!\n\nWhat would you like to know?");

         function addBot(text) {
             var div = document.createElement('div');